skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 ---

-Now you've a little task to do.
-Try to add a new author, but do not include the `name` in the argument.
+Now you've a little task to complete.
+Try to add a new author, but do not include the `name` argument.
 What's the response you got:

   - I could add the new author.
   - I could add the author, but server add `_id` as the name.